 Information collected by us

-We do not actively ask or collect information and/or special category data due to the website being a signposting service only.
+We do not actively ask or collect personal data and/or special category data due to the website being a signposting service only.
 However, should a website visitor use the contact function and voluntarily disclose personal information or details of specific incidents, this information will be forwarded to the Kent Community Safety Team for a response.

 The contact function on the website was designed for professionals to provide further information about their services to the Kent and Medway Domestic Abuse Support Service, however a website visitor could use this function too.